 A brief primer on the process: The mother eats a sandwich; the sandwich is broken down by her digestive tract and the proteins, fats, and sugars are absorbed into her bloodstream.
 The hormone prolactin signals to her mammary glands to take the nutrients from her blood and turn them into breast milk.
 Breast milk is produced and the baby is fed.

-What the mother eats has an enormous effect on the quality and the quantity of the breastmilk she produces, according to Step de Wolfe, a postpartum care provider, who has an MPH in community health science from Tulane School of Public Health and Tropical Medicine, and specializes in food literacy education, and is a trained community herbalist.
+What the mother eats has an enormous effect on the quality and the quantity of the breastmilk she produces, according to Stephanie de Wolfe, a postpartum care provider, who has an MPH in community health science from Tulane School of Public Health and Tropical Medicine, and specializes in food literacy education, and is a trained community herbalist.
 “The baby experiences everything.”

 We spoke with de Wolfe and nutritionist Julie Devinsky about how to make sure the food you’re eating is the best for you—and your baby.